 Here are the settings I used to take pictures inside the hotel:

 - ISO was set to 1500 ISO, this way my camera sensor would become sensitive enough to the available light, without the need of flash so I could capture the ambient light as my eye saw it.

 - Camera was set to Aperture Priority F8 so I could get good the depth of field with sharp images without having to use a long shutter exposure.

 Once I had the correct settings in my camera, I was ready to take some pictures of the beautiful lobby.

 Aperture, Shutter Speed and ISO combination

-These are the images that I captured that afternoon, they were taken about 30 min apart from one another.
-As the sun kept going down the exposure (shutter) kept getting longer from 1/2 a second, to 1 second to 1.5 seconds.
+These are the images that I captured that evening.
+They were taken about 30 min apart from one another.
+As the sun kept going down the exposure (shutter speed) kept getting longer from 1/2 a second, to 1 second to 1.5 seconds.

 I look forward to another visit to Toronto in the near future.
 If it was beautiful to visit during this cold season I can only imagine how beautiful it must be during the summer time.

 Until next time Toronto!